bitovi/academy/src/angular/9-form-value-changes/form-value-changes.md

 - Learn about Generics
 - Get state and city data in the Restaurant Component

-## Problem 1: Listen to Changes on the State and City formControls and log their value to the console
+## Problem 1: Listen to changes on the state and city formControls and log their value to the console

 Our end goal is to be able to show restaurants based on state, then city.
 As we move through getting each piece of information from the user we want to be able to update the next step - like getting a list of cities based on the state selected.
 We’ll implement this form functionality in a few small steps.